Notes & Articles

 Oh...
 And another thing

-You may find this gobsmackingly hard to believe, and it only recently came to my attention, but it appears to be true nevertheless.
+In these security aware times, you may find this very hard to believe, but as far as I can tell at this time, it appears to be true nevertheless.

 Google requires developers to provide valid identification and